mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 Both allow highlighting with data driven formatting.

-on a detail table you have the option to highlight across the entire row, in a crosstab individual cells are highlighted since they are distince aggregates on a crosstab you cannot utilize a hidden column to calculate highlights, as you can on a detail table fundamentally its grouping and sum vs detail hybrid approach with freehand table
+On a detail table you have the option to highlight across the entire row, in a crosstab individual cells are highlighted since they are distince aggregates on a crosstab you cannot utilize a hidden column to calculate highlights, as you can on a detail table fundamentally its grouping and sum vs detail hybrid approach with freehand table